Mocking multiple types

 val foo = Foo(a = mock.t1)

-If types share methods with the same signature, they are treated as one:
+If types share function with the same signature, they are treated as one:

 interface A {